-We begin the day by first driving to Drukgyal Dzong which was built in 659 by Shabdrung Ngawang Namyal where we get the majestic view of Mt.
+We begin the day by first driving to Drukgyal Dzong, which was built in 659 by Shabdrung Ngawang Namyal, where we get a majestic view of Mt.
 Jhomolhari.
-We begin our trek here by following the Paro River till we reach Shana where we camp for the night.
+We begin our trek here by following the Paro River till we reach Shana, where we camp for the night.

 4. Day four – Shana to Thangthangka 3610m

-We begin the day’s walk following a trail along a river that is heavily forested with a few sporadic farm houses and after passing a pass known as Tremo La which leads to Tibet we get to a meadow with a stone shelter to camp for the night.
+We begin the day’s walk by following a trail along a river that is heavily forested with a few sporadic farm houses, and after passing a pass known as Tremo La, which leads to Tibet, we get to a meadow with a stone shelter to camp for the night.

 5. Day five – Thangthangka to Jangothang 4080m

-On passing an army post, the forest slowly begins to fade and we slowly begin our climb into a beautiful valley.
-After passing Tegethang, which is the winter, abode herdsmen of Yak, we finally arrive at our night’s camp.
+On passing an army post, the forest slowly begins to fade, and we slowly begin our climb into a beautiful valley.
+After passing through Tegethang, which is the winter abode of the Yak, we finally arrive at our night’s camp.

 6. Day six – Jangothang

-It is a day of rest to get acclimatized to the high altitude we are in.
-We can use the day to scintillating scenery in.
+It is a day of rest to get acclimatized to the high altitude we are at.
+We can use the day to see the scintillating scenery.
 For the day’s activities, there are three options in front of you.
-There is trek to Jumolhari Glacier that takes around about four and a half round trips, or a walk to Jichu Drak Glacier that is about three hours, a round trip, or a climb uphill to the mountain between Jumolhari and Jichu Drake which is at a height of 5200 meters.
-This is a 8 hour trip.
+There is a trek to Jumolhari Glacier that takes about four and a half hours round trip, or a walk to Jichu Drak Glacier that is about three hours round trip, or a climb uphill to the mountain between Jumolhari and Jichu Drake, which is at a height of 5200 meters.
+This is an 8-hour trip.

 7. Day Seven – Jangothang to Dhumzo 3800m